 With the influx of the annual flood, the delta’s water levels rise steadily.
 This occurs from May onwards, with its peak reached in August.
-Gradually as the spring temperatures heat the land, the waters recede again by late October.
+Then, as the spring temperatures heat the land, the waters recede again by late October.

-Divided the Okavango Delta into four ‘areas’:
+The Okavango Delta in four ‘areas’:

 TIP: Try to visit at two different parts of the Okavango Delta

 What we like about an Okavango safari is that you can view wildlife in so many ways.
 On 4×4 game drives or on foot, by boat and of course via the evocative Mokoro trips.
-Try to stay at two contrasting camps.
+So try to stay at two contrasting camps.
 This allows you to enjoy a range of activities.
 And experience the full beauty of the Okavango Delta.

 - The Moremi Game Reserve lodges focus mainly on game drives.

 - The permanent waters of the Okavango Delta are home to camps with water-based safari activities year round.

 - Seasonal Water Okavango safari camps are in areas which are flooded annually.
 These offer a range of water-safari activities in the peak season.
 But mainly land-based activities at other times.

 - Finally we have some ‘mixed activity’ camps with access to permanent water channels.
 They are able to offer land and water safari activities throughout the year.

 Apart from the Moremi Game Reserve, most of the Okavango Delta is divided up into private concession areas.
 Each has only one or two safari camps.
 Thus ensuring exclusivity and tranquillity.
 These private concessions also allow driving off road (when following big game), night drives and game walks.
 (But don’t reject the Moremi.
 It has superb game-viewing!)